-GDP Growth Rate in Czech Republic averaged 0.58 percent from 1995 until 2019, reaching an all time high of 2.40 percent in the second quarter of 2017 and a record low of -3.50 percent in the first quarter of 2009.
-This page provides the latest reported value for - Czech Republic GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Czech Statistical Office
+GDP Growth Rate in Czech Republic averaged 0.54 percent from 1995 until 2020, reaching an all time high of 2.40 percent in the second quarter of 2017 and a record low of -3.50 percent in the first quarter of 2009.
+This page provides the latest reported value for - Czech Republic GDP Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Czech Republic GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Czech Statistical Office